hconguyen/Data-Analytics-Portfolio/README.md

 # Data-Analytics-Portfolio
-A curated collection of analytics projects built with Power BI, SQL, and Python.
+A curated collection of analytics projects built with Power BI and Python.
 Includes sales performance and HR absence dashboards for Pâtisserie CT.

 # Overview